 Camas city administrator Pete Capell told KGW in March that he commended the actions of the firefighters.
 He also pointed out that 85 percent of the calls Camas firefighters respond to are medical.
 Cappell also said house fires reported through 911 calls usually trigger multi-engine responses.

-Now, the fire department says the City of Camas plans to appeal the safety violation as soon as possible.
+Now, the fire department says the City of Camas plans to appeal the safety violation and $2,400 fine as soon as possible.

 “The City is deeply concerned that L&I intends to punish our personnel for heroically saving the life of one of our citizens,” the department said in a news release on Friday.
 “This is a wide reaching and troubling stance by the state oversight agency.
 In effect they are stating that all fire departments in the State of Washington are hereafter prohibited from saving a life if they do not have at least 3 personnel on scene.
 This chilling order could cost Washington fire departments hundreds of millions of dollars and will cause citizens to lose their lives.”